AroraXD/IoT-Healthbar-Necklace/README.md

 flashlightOFF

+random

+healthbar

 ```
 You can replace ``tweet`` in the above example with any of these to make it react to the internet.

 ####Addtionally when both buttons are pressed it sends data
 //todo add to code then update this section of the readme

-A breif overview of my design process/making off  with pictures can be found [on this blog](http://physicalcomputingproject.tumblr.com/)
+##An overview of my design process/making off  with pictures can be found [on this blog](http://physicalcomputingproject.tumblr.com/)